chriscurl1538/load_following_decision/docs/how_to_guide.md

 This package is run from the command line.
 In your terminal, navigate to the /lfd_package folder.
-This folder contains the test suite and package modules.
+This folder contains the test suite (located in the /tests folder) and the package modules (located in the /modules folder).
 For most terminals you can change directories using the following command:

 `cd directory_path`